7i6ht/math2visual/backend/docs/ANALYTICS_SETUP.md

 POST /api/chatgpt/message/stream
 {
   "session_id": "9ad3c7a9-...",
   "message": "Please create an image which I can use for teaching for the math word problem \"Janet has nine oranges and Sharon has seven oranges.
-How many oranges do Janet and Sharon have together?\".", "images": ["base64_encoded_image"]  // optional
+How many oranges do Janet and Sharon have together?\"."
 }

 Response: Server-Sent Events (SSE) stream